Private cloud deployment

 Namespace (Required)

-- Enter the Kubernetes namespace where MCP servers will be deployed
+- Enter the Kubernetes namespace where MCP servers are deployed

 - Default: